xlnwel/grl2-jax/algo/happo_lka2/readme.md

-### HAPPO + Model-Based Looking-Ahead
+### HAPPO + Lookahead

-Looking-ahead policies are learned using a learned model.
+We collect data from the environment to train lookahead policies, which we subsequently utilize to gather data for optimizing $\pi$.